DSharpPlus/DSharpPlus/docs/articles/commands/var_args_parameters.md

 !echo hello world 1 2 3
 ```

 This behavior is still supported, but what if you wanted to have multiple lists?
 For example, a command that takes in a list of users and a list of numbers.
-This is where multi-argument parameters come in.
+This is where vararg parameters come in.

 ```csharp
 [Command("assign")]